DavidKilty/ProjectSubmission2.0/README.md

 Largest function has 16 statements in it, while the median is 9.
 The most complex function has a cyclomatic complexity value of 3 while the median is 1.

+## Deployment

+ The site was deployed to GitHub pages.
+The steps to deploy are as follows:

+  A) In the GitHub repository, navigate to the Settings tab
+  B) From the source section drop-down menu, select the Master Branch
+  C) Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+The live link can be found here https://github.com/DavidKilty/ProjectSubmission2.0.git

 ### Credits

 Icons: FontAwesome